Photon vortex generation in quantum level by high-order harmonic synchrotron radiations from spiral moving electrons in magnetic fields: Calculation and Result

-The spin and the orbital angular momentum of the photon are not, in principle, independently conserved and the wave-function is not the eigen-state for the helicity.
-In the present case, the Bessel wave-functions of $\vA(h = +1)$ and $\vA(h = -1)$ do not satisfy the orthogonal relation and break the Lorentz invariance.
-Thus, we take the eigen-state wave-functions with $\vA(h = +1) - \vA(h = -1)$ (state-1) and $\vA(h = +1) + \vA(h =-1)$ (state-2) at fixed $K = L+h$.
-They are
+which is consistent to the wave function given in Ref.~\cite{Bogdanov18} when $q_T \ll |q_z|$.
+Because $\vA(s = +1)$ and $\vA(s = -1)$ do not satisfy the orthogonal relation, we take the eigen-state wave-functions of the transverse magnetic (TM) state with $\vA(s = +1)-\vA(s = -1)$ and those of the transverse electric (TE) state with $\vA(s = +1)+\vA(s =-1)$ at fixed $m$ \cite{Jaurgui05}.
+Finally, we obtain the wave-function of the radiated photons as

-The electron state with spiral motion can be described as the eigen-state of zTAM when we choose an appropriate symmetry axis.
-Photons emitted by electron transitions between two zTAM eigen-states are also at the eigen-states of zTAM, so that a photon with higher zTAM must be a photon vortex.
-The zTAM of an emitted photon, $K$, satisfies a relationship of $K$ = $J_i$ - $J_f$, where $J_i$ and $J_f$ are the zTAM of the initial and final electron states, respectively.
-Because the radiation for $K$ = 1 has the component of $J_0$, of which the amplitude at the center is not zero, it loses the vortex feature.
-In contrast, radiations for $K$ $\ge$ 2 have the wave-function of the helical structure in quantum level.
-This result indicates that the radiation for $K$ = 1 corresponds to the fundamental radiation obtained in classical electromagnetism \cite{Katoh17} and when $K$ $\ge$ 2 a radiation with $K$ corresponds to the $K$-th harmonic radiation.
+This photon wave-function is the eigen-state of zTAM, where the zTAM of an emitted photon $m$ satisfies a relationship of $m$ = $J_i$ - $J_f$, where $J_i$ and $J_f$ are the zTAM of the initial and final electron states, respectively.

-An electron in a Landau level could decay to any lower levels, and the energy of the emitted photon depends on the final electron state.
-To obtain the total energy spectrum of the photons, we calculate the decay widths to individual final states for various $K$ values.
+The decay width does not in general depend on the set of the wave-function of the radiated photon when the electron and photon eigen-states for a system are given.
+For further study we calculate the decay width using the presently obtained photon wave-function.
 A decay width of an electron can be calculated from the initial and final wave-functions of the electron in Eq.~(\ref{electron_function}) by the imaginary part of the electron self-energy.
 The electron self-energy with an energy of $E$ is given by